electrocucaracha/bootstrap-vagrant/README.md

 ## How use this script?

 The [setup.sh](setup.sh) bash script has been designed to be consumed remotely and executed multiple times.

     curl -fsSL http://bit.ly/initVagrant | PROVIDER=libvirt bash

-After the execution of the script, the *~/boostrap-vagrant.log* file is created to summarize the actions that were taken.

 ### Environment variables